juantobiasdl7/Recipe-App/README.md

 # Recipe-App

-This an app in which you can visualized cooking recipes of any item of this list of available queries:
+This is an app in which you can visualized cooking recipes of any item of this list of available queries:

 - carrot
 - broccoli